djwilkins/Complete-Intro-to-React-v5/README.md

 ## Purpose

 The purpose of this README will be for me to summarize what I learned during the course to help cement my learning and for ease of future reference.
+(I've moved my original README.md content of notes taking during the course to [here](./NOTES.md).)

 ## Getting Started